radioman85/Gardening/README.md

 # Gardening
 Gardening

-In the end of the day, our garden will be remotely controlled from home :-)
+In the end of the day (or next few years...), our garden will be remotely controlled from home :-)

 To clone this project:
 git clone https://github.com/radioman85/Gardening.git